CGI-FR/IoT-Hub-Portal/docs/dev-guide.md

   "IoTDPS:ConnectionString": "<IOT_DPS_CONNECTION_STRING>"
 }
 ```
 > <u>Note:</u> You must replace all values in the brackets by your own Azure settings.
-If you can't find them in the Azure Portal, please contact an administrator of this project to have more informations.
+If you can't find them in the Azure Portal, please contact an administrator of this project to have more information.

 This `secrets.json` file must be added into your project solution.

-* To develop, you can choose your own IDE or text editor, for example [Visual Studio](https://visualstudio.microsoft.com/).
+To do that, click on the AzureIoTHub.Server project in Visual Studio and select `Manage User Secrets` from the context menu.
+You can now add your secrets inside this file.

 You are now ready to start your IoT Hub Portal development !